ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My research interests include Development Economics, Social Networks, and Urbanization.
+My research interests revolve around **Development Economics**, **Social Networks and Interactions**, and **Intergenerational Governance**, with a focus on understanding how economic growth intersects with social dynamics to shape societal progress, sustainable development, and urbanization.

 ## Degree Educations
 - *2021.09 - 2025.06*, Bachelor of Economics, The University of Hong Kong.